Bowel Cancer Risks/

 Family medical history

 If you have a family history of bowel cancer or polyps you may have a higher than average risk of developing bowel cancer.
 Speak to your GP about the screening method best suited to you.
-Read more
+Click here for more information.

 A diet high in saturated fats and processed meats can increase your risk of bowel cancer, as can smoking and excessive alcohol consumption.
 A lack of exercise and obesity can also place you at higher risk.
 Read more